It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 16. To ensure reliable award notification, exhibitors are responsible for submitting all address, phone number and email address updates promptly in writing to entry@sdfair.com or Entry Department, 2260 Jimmy Durante Blvd, Del Mar, CA 92014.

-17. Premium money will be paid per the recorded placings in the official judging books rather than the ribbon attached to the exhibit.
+17. Premium money will be paid per the recorded placings in the official judging reports rather than the ribbon attached to the exhibit.

 18. Donated Award recipients will be selected per the instructions given on the Donated Award Confirmation Form submitted by the donor.

 19. Premium, donated cash award, and auction checks will be made payable to the exhibitor as listed on the online entry registration.
 Checks will be mailed within 30 days after the close of the Fair to the address shown on the online entry registration, or as updated by the exhibitor via written notification to the Entry Office.
-Auction checks may be held longer if the buyer has not paid.
-Checks not cashed within 6 months from the date of issue will be forfeited.
-Replacement checks may be subject to a $35 stop payment fee.
+Checks not cashed within six (6) months from the date of issue will be forfeited.
+Replacement checks may be subject to a stop payment fee.

-20. The 22nd District Agricultural Association (San Diego County Fair) is required by the Internal Revenue Service to report any premiums paid totaling the amount of $600 or more.
-Exhibitors may be required to submit a W-9 form.
+20. The 22nd District Agricultural Association (San Diego County Fair) is required by the Internal Revenue Service to report any premium payments totaling $600 or more.
+Exhibitors whose awards meet or exceed this amount must submit a W-9 form before their check can be issued.

 Fair Tickets

-Each exhibitor will receive two (2) Exhibitor Access Passes per week they participate, up to eight (8) tickets total per exhibitor.
+Each exhibitor will receive two (2) Fair Entry Tickets per week they participate, up to eight (8) tickets total per exhibitor.

 How to Enter